The 5 Western Ski Towns With the Worst Traffic

 Whistler, British Columbia, Canada

-Accessed by Highway 99 in Canada, Whistler is only 75 miles from Vancouver, BC, and less than four hours’ drive away from the greater Seattle area.
-Bumper-to-bumper traffic for much of the drive is commonplace on weekends and other peak times, while residents of the town frequently lament the increasing amounts of carbon-emitting motorists affecting their environment.
-Improved regional transit is one proposed undertaking to reduce the traffic conditions between Whistler and other small towns on Highway 99; however, the region has been one of the fastest-growing areas in Canada since 2010 and more drastic measures will likely be needed in the coming years while the population boom continues.
+Accessed by Highway 99 in Canada, Whistler is only 75 miles from Vancouver, BC, and less than four hours’ drive away from the greater Seattle area.ย Bumper-to-bumper traffic for much of the drive is commonplace on weekends and other peak times, while town residents frequently lament the increasing amounts of carbon-emitting motorists affecting their environment.
+Improved regional transit is one proposed undertaking to reduce the traffic conditions between Whistler and other small towns on Highway 99; however, the region has been one of the fastest-growing areas in Canada since 2010, and more drastic measures will likely be needed in the coming years while the population boom continues.

 traffic jam canada